GeorgeSchiro/GetCert2/README.md

 -RemoveReplacedCert=False

-    Set this switch True and the old (ie. previously bound) certificate will be removed whenever a new retrieved certificate is bound to replace it.
+    Set this switch True and the old (ie. previously bound) certificate will be removed whenever a newly retrieved certificate is bound to replace it.

     Note: this switch is ignored when -UseStandAloneMode is False.